vgwidt/scrum/README.md

 ## To-do / Issues

 ### High Priority
-- Allow notes to be edited, removed, or moved from one ticket to another
+- Allow notes to be edited, removed, or moved from one ticket to another (decide where to be able to select).

+- Allow scroll on ticket description

 - Add length limit to fields and more robust string checking for adding/editing tickets